MarcusDunn/yolo_mark_rs/README.md

 ![img.png](img.png)

 ---

 # Roadmap

+I add features as I personally find certain tasks unergonomic or annoying, as a result this is pretty particular to my use case.
+Suggestions and polite feedback are welcome if you find something missing.

 - [x] Add a limit to the cache
 - [x] Multi-digit names shortcuts
-- [ ] Change all settings in GUI (WIP)
+- [x] Change settings in GUI
 - [X] Scroll to change name
-- [ ] Control over logging
-- [ ] Better error handling (warn users in GUI instead of logging in console)
 - [ ] Drag boxes
+- [ ] Resize Boxes
-- [ ] Make already trained yolo predict boxes and allow the user to correct them (VoTT style)
+- [ ] Make trained network predict boxes and allow the user to correct them (VoTT style)
 - [ ] Show some annotation meta-data (labels per class and such)
+- [ ] Move to async tasks file IO and image resizing.
-- [ ] Label images outside local filesystem (likely will have to transfer to an async runtime)
+- [ ] Label images outside local filesystem
 - [ ] Compile to WASM and run on web

 # Running

 I recommend installing the whole [toolchain](https://rustup.rs/) if you do not have a rust compiler already.
 Currently, only runs on Nightly (Once [65439](https://github.com/rust-lang/rust/issues/65439) is on stable, this will no longer be the case)

 __Install Nightly:__\
 `rustup toolchain install nightly`

 __Compile and Run:__\
 `cargo run --release <path to images> <path to names file>`

 Once I am updating this less frequently I'll make a point of releasing binaries for Windows and Mac.

-On linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work.
-Debian-based distros you can run the following
+On Linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work; Debian-based distros you can run the following

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev`